eu2026/yogis/content/en/_index.md

 We will use the Austrian Yuva bank account for collecting all donations, tour fees and processing all the refunds and payments.
-This is a shared bank account owned by 3 diligent Yogis (Lukas, Nandini and Sharmila) and has been used in many Sahaj tours and projects in the past 2 years.
+This is a shared bank account managed by 3 diligent Yogis (Lukas, Nandini and Sharmila) and has been used in many Sahaj tours and projects in the past 2 years.
 The project organizers have no access to this bank account.